 Front tracking methods (Unverdi and Tryggvason, 1992; Esmaeeli and Tryggvason, 1998a, 1998b; Tryggvasson et al., 2001) make use of markers (for instance triangles), connected to a set of points, to track the interface whereas a fixed or Eulerian grid is used to solve the Navier-stokes equations.
 This method is extremely accurate but also rather complex to implement due to the fact that dynamic re-meshing of the Lagrangian interface mesh is required and mapping of the Lagrangian data onto the Eulerian mesh has to be carried out.
 Difficulties arise when multiple interfaces interact where all require a proper sub-grid model.
 Contrary to most other methods, the automatic merging of interfaces does not occur in front tracking techniques due to the fact that a separate mesh is used to track the interface.
-3D front tracking method was used by Van Sint Annaland et al. (2006) to simulate a single bubble rising in water.
-The front tracking algorithm predicted reasonably well the rise velocity and aspect ratio of a single air bubble rising in water for diameters in the range of 1to 7 mm.
+This property is advantageous in case swarm effects in dispersed flows need to be studied.
+3D front tracking method was used by Van Sint Annaland n et al. (2006) to simulate a single bubble rising in water.
+The front tracking algorithm predicted reasonably well the rise velocity and aspect ratio of a single air bubble rising in water for diameters in the range of 1mm to 7 mm.

 Experimental studies of the interaction and coalescence of two fluid particles in pure liquids are very limited.
 Only a few experimental studies have been reported in the literature dealing with buoyancy-driven interaction and coalescence of two fluid particles under low Reynolds number conditions.
 Olbricht and Kung (1987) experimentally studied the interaction between two liquid drops of unequal size suspended in low Reynolds number flow through a capillary tube.
-Most recently, Manga and Stone (1993) studied the nonaxisymmetric buoyancy driven interaction of two air bubbles rising in a large container filled with corn syrup.
+Most recently, Manga and Stone (1993) studied the nonaxisymmetric buoyancy driven interaction of two air bubbles rising in a large container filled with com syrup.
 They observed that the initial horizontal displacement of the two deformable bubbles determines the type of bubble interaction that occurs.
-The in-line interaction of two gas bubbles rising in an unbounded fluid domain was experimentally studied by Crabtree and Bridgewater(1971), Narayanan et al.(1974) and Bhaga and Weber (1980).
+The in-line interaction of two gas bubbles rising in an unbounded fluid domain was experimentally studied by Crabtree and Bridgewater(1993), Narayanan et al.(1974) and Bhaga and Weber (1980).
 These studies showed that the wake of the leading bubble can play a vital role both in capturing non-aligned bubbles and in the subsequent coalescence behavior of the bubbles.
 Duineveld (1998) experimentally investigated the behavior of two bubbles rising side by side in hyper filtrated water.